canonical/is-charms-contributing-guide/CONTRIBUTING.md

 - Bypassing of the rules is disabled.

-The above configuration ensures our team processes around changes are enforced and provdes access to the repository even if some team members are unavailable.
+The above configuration ensures our team processes around changes are enforced and provides access to the repository even if some team members are unavailable.

 The repository will contain a `CODEOWNERS` file in its root to automatically add the `is-charms` team as reviewer